bAndie91/mysqlexportcsv/README.md

 the working directory.
 * If no parameters are given, then all tables in all databases are going to be exported (except performance_schema and mysql.%_log).
-* If a parameter does not include a dot, then it treated a database and all tables are going to be exported contained by it.
+* If a parameter does not include a dot, then it treated as a database and all tables are going to be exported contained by it.

 # Caveats